Contact informationFarm Address:

 Minimum Length of Stay: 10 weeks

-2020 will be an exciting year of growth for Dirt Rich Farm as we scale up some while staying small!
-The farm was founded in 2015, growing a diverse array of vegetables on 2/3rds an acre of family land.
-We now own our own land and plan on having 2.5 acres in vegetable production in 2020.
-If you join our farm crew in this year, you’ll work side-by-side with the farmers and participate in many aspects of intensive, small-scale vegetable production, including seeding, care of starts in greenhouse, transplanting, thinning, pruning and trellising, harvest, washing and bagging, and CSA share distribution and/or farmers’ market sales.
+If you join our farm crew in this year, you’ll work side-by-side with the farmers and participate in many aspects of intensive, small-scale vegetable production, including seeding, care of starts in greenhouse, transplanting, thinning, pruning and trellising, harvest, washing and bagging, and possibly CSA share distribution.
 You’l also be involved in caring for hobby-scale dairy goats and laying ducks, working on farm infrastructure projects, and the adventure of teaching ourselves more about culinary mushroom production.
 We have two positions available, one Full Season (40 hours per week from late April or early May through late September or early October) and one Summer (40 hours per week from mid to late June through late August).

 Educational Opportunities: Farmer Laura learned how to farm by working on small organic vegetable farms in Michigan, Vermont, and in New York's Hudson Valley, so if see farming as your career path, we want do do what we can to make the time you spend at Dirt Rich Farm an important part of your farming education.
-Even if you don't see yourself as a future farmer, though, we want the everyone who works for us to understand why you're doing what you're doing.
+Even if you don't see your future in farming,, we want the everyone who works for us to understand why you're doing what you're doing.
 All employees will also have access to the farm's little collection of farming books.

 Meals: Employees are provided as much of the farm's excess produce, duck eggs, and goat milk as desired.